halstonblim/ai-job-search/README.md

 ## Autonomous Multi-Agent Job Discovery & Screening Orchestration

 This repository demonstrates a multi-agent system that automates the job search process.
 Built with the OpenAI Agents SDK, it uses specialized agents working together to handle different aspects of screening and analysis that would be difficult for any single agent to manage alone.
+This entire process is split into two stages:

+1. **Job Searcher**: Gathers a list of job posting URLs.
+2. **Job Screener**: Takes those URLs and, in parallel, evaluates each one against the user’s resume and preferences.
+For every job URL, it returns a fit score and a short rationale explaining why it’s a good (or poor) match.

 ## Table of Contents